-'''

-public static void Main(String[] args)

-{

-RoboServer server = new RoboServer("localhost", 50000);

-Cluster cluster = new Cluster("MyCluster", new RoboServer[]{ server}, false);
+''' public static void Main(String[] args) { RoboServer server = new RoboServer("localhost", 50000); Cluster cluster = new Cluster("MyCluster", new RoboServer[]{ server}, false); RequestExecutor executor = new RequestExecutor(cluster);

-'''

-'''

-RequestExecutor executor = new RequestExecutor(cluster);

 var request = new Request("Library:/Tutorials/NewsMagazine.robot");

 request.RobotLibrary = new DefaultRobotLibrary();

 var result = executor.Execute(request);

 Console.WriteLine(result);

 }

 '''

-The reason the RequestExecutor is hidden by default, is so you don't have to keep track of it.
+The RequestExecutor is hidden by default, so you do not have to keep track of it.
 You may only create one RequestExecutor per cluster, so if you use it directly you need to store a reference to it throughout your application.
-Using Request.RegisterCluster(cluster) means that you can blissfully ignore the RequestExecutor and lifecycle rules.
+Using Request.RegisterCluster(cluster) means that you can ignore the RequestExecutor and lifecycle rules.

 The RequestExecutor contains the necessary state and logic which provides the load balancing and failover features.
-Using the RequestExecutor directly also offers a few extra features, which we will look at.
+Using the RequestExecutor directly also offers a few extra features.